Collective (Star Trek: Voyager): Fate of the Borg children

 In 2000, the episode's producers were asked what happened to the Borg baby in the episode in an interview.
 They state "...
 The baby was returned to its people, which you did not see depicted in an episode.
 We considered showing it onscreen, but decided it would be best to focus on the remaining Borg kids. .."

 The four other children are later featured in the episode "Ashes to Ashes".

 This episode marks the introduction of ex-Borg teenager Icheb, who would become a recurring character on the television show for the remainder of the show's run, appearing in 11 episodes in all.
+Icheb would appear for a final time in a flashback sequence in the Season One episode of Star Trek: Picard "Stardust City Rag."

 Releases

 This episode was released as part of a season 6 DVD boxset on December 7, 2004.